"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 I turned corner after corner, realizing that either this place was a lot larger than I ever thought or I was going around in circles.

 That would majorly suck if it was both.

 What the heck were the closets for?
-When they had dinner parties?
+When they had dinner parties and needed to hang up coats?
 Sheesh.